hugogirard/durableFunctionFormRecognizer/README.md

 ## Pipeline failed because of soft delete

-If you delete your resources created using the pipeline and run it again is possible, you get an error like this.
+If you delete your resources created using the pipeline and run it again, it's possible you get an error like this.

 **To restore the resource, you must specify 'restore' to be 'true' in the property.
 If you don't want to restore existing resources, please purge it first**.

 This is because Cognitive Services has a soft-delete feature, you will need to purge the instance using Azure CLI.

-First run this command
+First run this command:

 ```
 az rest --method get --header 'Accept=application/json' -u 'https://management.azure.com/subscriptions/$SubscriptionId/providers/Microsoft.CognitiveServices/deletedAccounts?api-version=2021-04-30'
 ```

-This will return you the list of all Cognitive Services that are tagged soft-deleted.
-Find the one that cause your problem and run the following command.
+This will return the list of all Cognitive Services that are tagged as soft-deleted.
+Find the one that causes the issue and run the following command:

 ```
 az resource delete --ids $id